www.swap-bot.com

 Deltiology, 101

 I've been into deltiology (collecting postcards!) for many years-since I was a teenager on a study trip in Europe and even earlier.
 When I was a kid growing up in the 60's, my Dad worked in the Dead Letter Office for the U.S. Postal Service.
 Postcards most often don't have return addresses on them, so he'd bring them home sometimes if they were found to be undeliverable and if he thought they looked interesting.
 Some of my favorite ones of that era were 3-D cards-- one of an astronaut on the moon, and one of Snow White and the Seven Dwarf's!
 I also have a good deal of very old p.c's that were mailed to family members over 100 years ago-those are true keepers!
 One of those was from my Grandfather to my Dad, mailed from Tenn. to Colorado Springs, CO.
 On the front, there is a drawing of two gentlemen walking along side a tall building.
 To the men, the building seems to be moving-well, it's because they're very drunk!
 On the back, my Grandfather wrote, "Billy, you must NEVER come home like this!".
 Grandfather was quite the tea-totaler, that's for sure.
 Another was post marked from the top of Pike's Peak and sent by my Grandmother (who died in 1917!) to her brother.
 I have bought p.c.'s on eBay (many of places my ancestors lived in), and when I've booked a trip for someone going to a place I don't think I'll ever make it to myself, I'll ask them to bring me back a card or two (booking newspaper reporters to the Middle East is how I've gotten cards from Kuwait, Iran, Afghanistan, and several other countries).
-I have four boxes full of postcards, one full of ones just from my home state of Colorado, two full of the rest of the USA, and one full of ones from other countries of the world.
+I have fourteen boxes full of postcards, two full of ones just from my home state of Colorado, six full of the rest of the USA, and then several others devoted to the rest of the world and specialty subjects.
 I have to admit that I'm not really thrilled about ad cards.
 Sending cards to me naked (no envelope) is great as I think it gives the card character (as long as the post office doesn't mangle it going thru their machines).
 When a swap calls for sending in an envelope or if when it's for a multiple card swap, however, please go ahead and use the envie!
 Really I'm very easy to please I think!
+I am a member of the Denver Postcard Club.

 philatelic endeavors